Tamil Name Generator - Character Names from the Dravidian Tradition

 Using the Generator

-For Sangam-era Tamil settings — the ancient kingdoms of the Chera (centered on Kerala coast), Chola (centered on the Kaveri delta), and Pandya (centered on Madurai), the era of trade with Rome and Greece, the era of *Tirukkuṛaḷ* (Thiruvalluvar's ethical text, one of the most translated works in world literature) — names should come from the Sangam poetry tradition.
-The poetry preserves personal names from this period: both royalty and commoners appear in the *aham* (interior/love) and *puram* (exterior/heroic) poem traditions.
-For the Chola Empire period (9th-13th centuries) — one of the great maritime empires of Asia, whose navy reached Southeast Asia, whose temple architecture at Thanjavur is among the most sophisticated in the world — names from the Chola royal tradition: Rajaraja, Rajendra, Kulottunga, Sundara.
-For contemporary Tamil characters — in Chennai (Tamil Nadu's capital), in Sri Lanka's Tamil-majority north and east, in the large Tamil diaspora in the UK, Canada, Germany — naming reflects the traditional Tamil system alongside modern trends.
-The Sri Lankan Tamil experience of the civil war (1983-2009) has created a specific diaspora community with its own naming and identity politics.
+For Sangam-era Tamil settings, including the ancient kingdoms of the Chera (centered on the Kerala coast), Chola (centered on the Kaveri delta), and Pandya (centered on Madurai), the period of trade with Rome and Greece, and the period of *Tirukkuṟaḷ* (Thiruvalluvar's ethical text, one of the most translated works in world literature), names should come from the Sangam poetry tradition.
+The poems preserve personal names from this period: royalty and commoners alike appear in the *aham* (interior/love) and *puram* (exterior/heroic) traditions.
+For the Chola Empire (9th-13th centuries), one of the great maritime empires of Asia whose navy reached Southeast Asia and whose temple architecture at Thanjavur remains among the most technically demanding in the world, names from the royal tradition include Rajaraja, Rajendra, Kulottunga, Sundara.
+For contemporary Tamil characters, in Chennai, in Sri Lanka's Tamil-majority north and east, in the diaspora communities of the UK, Canada, and Germany, naming reflects the traditional Tamil system alongside modern pressures.
+The Sri Lankan Tamil experience of the civil war (1983-2009) has produced a specific diaspora with its own naming conventions and identity politics.